mh-/corona-warn-companion-android/README.md

 **ATTENTION:** FOR FULL FUNCTIONALITY, THE APP REQUIRES ROOT PERMISSIONS.
 Without root permissions, the app cannot access your risk encounters, and only three features are available: 1.
 Test how many diagnosis keys can be downloaded from the server; 2.
 Use RaMBLE data; 3.
 Demo Mode.

 ### What the app does:
-1. The app reads the Rolling Proximity IDs recorded by your device from the Exposure Notifications database (this is only possible with root permissions, which is why ExposureNotification officials apps, such as Corona-Warn-App, cannot display these details).
+1. The app reads the Rolling Proximity IDs recorded by your device from the Exposure Notifications database (this is only possible with root permissions, which is why official ExposureNotifications apps, such as Corona-Warn-App, cannot display these details).
    ![-Example Recorded Encounters-](screenshots/rpis_en.png)
    Alternatively, the app can also read a database exported from RaMBLE (does not need root permissions).
-2. The app downloads the Diagnosis Keys from the official Corona-Warn-Server and the Swiss server.
+2. The app downloads the Diagnosis Keys from the official German Corona-Warn-Server and other countries' servers, as selected by you.
    It downloads the keys published daily for the last few days, and the keys published every hour for today.
-Therefore, different information than in the official app might be displayed.
+   Therefore, different information than in the official apps might be displayed.
    Only keys for the days found in step 1 are shown and counted.
    ![-Example Diagnosis Keys-](screenshots/dks_en.png)
 3. The app compares both in order to find matches (risk encounters).